 While a negative account on your credit report hurts your score, the more time that passes and the more positive credit history you add, the less that negative activity impacts your score.

 Bottom line, know the facts before you attempt to repair your credit.
-By understanding those common myths and misconceptions, you can help raise your score faster and more efficiently.
+By understanding those common myths and misconceptions, you can help improve your credit score faster and more efficiently.

 Credit reporting companies can share your information with lenders, employers, insurers, and many other organizations and parties.